JAMorello/HPlus_Bot/README.md

 # HPlusBot - A transhumanist twitter bot!

 This is the repository of the [HPlusBot in Twitter](https://twitter.com/HplusBot).
-This bot tweets and retweets about transhumanism and future related stuff.
-The bot account in Twitter follows transhumanist thinkers, associations, webpages, and the like.
+The bot account in Twitter follows transhumanist thinkers, associations, webpages, and the like; and tweets and retweets about transhumanism and future related stuff.

 ## What the bot does?